giraone/imaging-kit/README.md

 # Imaging Kit

 A Java JAR for creating thumbnails and/or scaled versions of bitmap images (PNG, JPEG) and PDF documents.
 The concrete solutions is wrapped behind an interface.
 For bitmap images there are currently two versions:

 - One based on IMGSCALR [https://github.com/rkalla/imgscalr](https://github.com/rkalla/imgscalr)
 - One based on plain Java2D.
-See [java2/Provider.java](src/de/datev/dms/imaging/java2/Provider.java).
+See [java2/ProviderJava2D.java](src/main/java/com/giraone/imaging/java2/ProviderJava2D.java).

 ## Testing

 ### Test Images

-- There is a small number of test images within `src/test/resources`.
+- There are a few test images within `src/test/resources`.

 ### Tests